South African Music: ‘My Strength, My Passion’

-A pharmacist, Eno Amos said any culture that does not add colour and value to life should be abolished.
+A pharmacist, Eno Amos, said any culture that does not add colour and value to life, especially as it concerns women should be abolished.

 She added that implementation can be easy in the cities where awareness has been created but expressed fear that it may not be easy in the rural areas where culture is really practised.

 A business woman, Agnes Ugwu, said tradition and culture were made by man and not God and wondered why people who claim to be educated still follow the tradition of ancestors who never went to school.